Pa-miu/bloc-chat/README.md

 ###Basic Features
     1. User
         a.
 Change Username
-            * Usernames unique across all rooms
+            - [ ] Usernames unique across all rooms
-            * Default username on new session
+            - [ ] Default username on new session
         b.
 Saved Session
-            * Remember chosen username (if still available)
+            - [ ] Remember chosen username (if still available)
-            * Remember active room
+            - [ ] Remember active room
     2. Room
         a.
 List
-            * Splash page to introduce interface on new session
+            - [ ] Splash page to introduce interface on new session
-            * Join any room by clicking on it
+            - [ ] Join any room by clicking on it
         b.
 Create
-            * Create a new room on the server with a modal form
+            - [x] Create a new room on the server with a modal form
-            * Room creator assumes ownership of the room
+            - [ ] Room creator assumes ownership of the room
-            * Ownership passes to other users at the end of a user's session
+            - [ ] Ownership passes to other users at the end of a user's session
         d.
 Members
-            * Display active users in a room as well as the owner
+            - [ ] Display active users in a room as well as the owner
     3. Message
         a.
 List
-            * Every message is associated with a name and timestamp
+            - [x] Every message is associated with a name and timestamp
-            * Every message for a room persists on the server
+            - [x] Every message for a room persists on the server
-            * Show joining and leaving of users
+            - [ ] Show joining and leaving of users
-            * Every user has a default "guest" icon next to their name
+            - [ ] Every user has a default "guest" icon next to their name
         b.
 Send
-            * Send new message to the room associated with current username
+            - [ ] Send new message to the room associated with current username
-            * Messages support Markdown
+            - [ ] Messages support Markdown
 ###Advanced Features
     1. User
         a.
 Register
-            * Creates a persistent user account with associated an email and password
+            - [ ] Creates a persistent user account with associated an email and password
-            * Access to additional featureset
+            - [ ] Access to additional featureset
         b.
 Change Username
-            * Changed names propagate to all messages associated with registered user
+            - [ ] Changed names propagate to all messages associated with registered user
-            * Registered users have hidden, unique numeric identifiers so they may use any name
+            - [ ] Registered users have hidden, unique numeric identifiers so they may use any name
         c.
 Change Icon
-            * Changed icons propagate to all messages associated with registered user
+            - [ ] Changed icons propagate to all messages associated with registered user
     2. Room
         a.
 Subscription
-            * List of rooms "watched" by a registered user
+            - [ ] List of rooms "watched" by a registered user
-            * Can unsubscribe at any time
+            - [ ] Can unsubscribe at any time
-            * Rooms remember subscribed users and will not "empty" unless all users unsubscribe
+            - [ ] Rooms remember subscribed users and will not "empty" unless all users unsubscribe
         b.
 Members
-            * Display active users and whether they're an Owner, a Registered User, or a Temporary User
+            - [ ] Display active users and whether they're an Owner, a Registered User, or a Temporary User
         c.
 Create
-            * Ownership persists for registered users
+            - [ ] Ownership persists for registered users
-            * Ownership passes along subscribed users first
+            - [ ] Ownership passes along subscribed users first
         d.
 Delete
-            * Inactive rooms will self-delete
+            - [ ] Inactive rooms will self-delete
-            * Owners can delete their own room
+            - [ ] Owners can delete their own room
         e.
 Log
-            * Generate plaintext of room's history
+            - [ ] Generate plaintext of room's history
         f.
 Scramble
-            * Owners can force all active registered users to assume unique, randomly generated display names
+            - [ ] Owners can force all active registered users to assume unique, randomly generated display names
         g.
 Topic
-            * Owners can set a topic that's viewable in the header
+            - [ ] Owners can set a topic that's viewable in the header
     3. Message
         a.
 Edit
-            * Messages of registered users can be edited
+            - [ ] Messages of registered users can be edited
         b.
 Delete
-            * Messages of registered users can be deleted
+            - [ ] Messages of registered users can be deleted
     4. Media Query
         a.
 Smartphone
-            * Support compact layout for small vertical screens
+            - [ ] Support compact layout for small vertical screens

-##Structure
-###Components
-    1. ChatController
-        a.
-RoomBox
-            i.
-RoomHeader
-            ii.
-RoomList
-        b.
-MessageBox
-            i.
-MessageHeader
-            ii.
-MessageList
-                * MessageInstance
-                * DateDivider
-            iii.
-MessageInput
-        c.
-CreateRoomModal
-        d.
-UserModal

-###Dispatcher
-###Actions
-###Constants
-###Store

 ##Gulp Tasks
 #####gulp